 You may also like to read:

-It's almost like Master Lock made these as practice locks just so you could learn lock picking!
+Seriously, it's like Master Lock designed these locks just so you could learn lock picking!

 Now that you have a slight understanding of how the picking process works, it's time to hone those skills with a Master Lock #7.

 This lock is very similar to the Master Lock #3.
 It has 4 standard pins, poor tolerances, an open keyway, and a very light spring-loaded core.